sebbdk/vargr-kongo/readme.md

 - Cors integration with koa-cors
 - gzip with koa-gzip

-## Future Features
+## Future Feature / changes
 - Configure custom action paths
 - Save multiple documents per request
 - Optionally configured document validation, to ensure type safety and ensure document consistency
 - Optionally configured auth and data ownership rules
 - Optionally configured nested saving, map certain xyz child objects to another collection
-- Programatically testing using Jest like this instead: https://www.valentinog.com/blog/testing-api-koa-jest/
+- Implement programatic testing using Jest like this instead: https://www.valentinog.com/blog/testing-api-koa-jest/

 ## How to use
 To get going this is all you need: